Edgar Antonsen: Investigation, arrest, and confessions

 Following Brungot's disappearance, investigators from the Kripos were dispatched to locate the missing girl, but with no clues to aid them, an additional seven investigators from Volda joined in on the case.
 Soon after, a large search effort was undertaken by both the authorities and local volunteers, including a search for human remains at sea conducted by 18 divers and with the aid of a ship belonging to the Royal Norwegian Navy, the KNM Sarpen.
 However, despite their efforts, nothing new was uncovered about Brungot's whereabouts.

 Six days later, an employee at the knitting factory in Ørsta contacted the police and told them that he had seen Brungot enter a car she believed belonged to two co-workers.
-The witness described the car as a white Foud Taunus 12M with black speed stripes along both sides.
+The witness described the car as a white Ford Taunus 12M with black speed stripes along both sides.
 After hearing this, authorities immediately thought of Edgar Antonsen, since he was the only person in the area to own such a vehicle.
 Not long after, both of the Antonsen brothers were arrested on charges of deprivation of liberty, which they both stubbornly denied.
 In the following weeks, police continued gathering evidence in the case, further cementing the brothers' guilt after investigating a report about a burglary in a rural cabin: upon searching it, they found numerous items that were later identified as belonging to Brungot.

 On 5 November, after being subjected to lengthy interrogations and suffering the effects of withdrawal, Terje broke down and gave a partial confession, admitting that he and Edgar had kidnapped, raped, and killed Brungot.
 He even indicated where they had buried the body, which was found shortly afterwards.
 To the investigators' shock, however, Terje made another confession implicating both of them in the rape-murder of Jystad months prior, accurately indicating where they had dumped her body as well.
 In late November, this was further reinforced when Jystad's camera, a rare Japanese model, was found approximately 800–900 meters away from the dormitory where Antonsen lived.